quchen/articles/README.md

   walk me through setting up GHC properly in case I needed to.
 The revised version is this file, explaining how to get from zero to GHC and Haskell Platform.
-- [law-rules.md][law-rules] is a draft of a not-yet-proposed proposal for a GHC feature.
 - [lens-infix-operators.md][lens-infix] provides an overview of what the individual symbols in infix operators of the [lens][lens] library stand for.
 - [loeb-moeb.md][loeb] is about an interesting function that calculates the result of a function when applied to the result of the function.
-- [monad_fail.md][fail] is a proposal similar to the AMP, with the goal of removing `fail` from the `Monad` typeclass.
 - [reader_instance_derived.md][reader] shows step by step how the golfed instance of Reader (as presented in LYAH, for example) can be derived from something sensible and readable.
-- [seqm_proposal.md][seqm-proposal] contains the proposal text for a new basic Haskell function to force strictness of a monadic computation.
 - [unmaintainable_haskell.md][unmaintain] describes how to write unmaintainable Haskell code in the spirit of [How to write unmaintainable code][unmaintain-org]
 - [useful_techniques.md][useful] shows some neat little Haskell tricks I've